Showing the 23 Articles in this Category

 - Friends can request to watch my games (default)

 - Friends can watch my games

-- Anyone can watch my games (public broadcast, can be found in the game hub)
+- Anyone can watch my games (public broadcast, can be found in the associated game hub)

-What video is recorded and included in my broadcast?
+What is recorded and included in my broadcast?

 By default, Steam will only broadcast video recorded from the game you are playing.
 If you switch to another program or your computer’s desktop and Steam is unable to record video from the game you are playing while it is not active/in focus, viewers will see a placeholder graphic until Steam can again record video from your game.